kburchfiel/python_database_utilities/readme.md

 ### 1.3.
 Comparing prices

 It would be difficult to provide a comprehensive overview of pricing differences for these seven providers.
-Prices vary greatly based on the parameters set for a given database (virtual CPU count, RAM, etc.) In addition, some providers offer free credits or a free trial, which may or may not fit a user's needs.
+Prices vary greatly based on the parameters set for a given database (virtual CPU count, RAM, etc.) My recommendation would be to determine how powerful a database you need, then compare prices for that type of database.

-The links below offer more information on free tiers and pricing information for each database service, with a focus on PostgreSQL.
+The links below offer more information on free service options and pricing information for each database service, with a focus on PostgreSQL.

 1. AWS: